gillioz/Conformal_spinors/README.md

 A publication using these computations is in preparation.
 It will be freely available at arxiv.org.

-The long-term goal is to extend these results to arbitrary primary operators in space-time dimensions 3 and 4.
+The long-term goal is to extend these results to arbitrary primary operators in 3 and 4 space-time dimensions.